jesrui/coursera-getcleandata-project/README.md

     source('../coursera-getcleandata-project/run_analysis.R')

 (where `../coursera-getcleandata-project/` is the path to the directory where you cloned the project repository).

 The script produces two tidy datasets:

 - `measurements` the result of step 4
-- `measurementsMeans` the seult of step 5
+- `measurementsMeans` the result of step 5

 # `measurementsMeans.txt`